-We would like to announce a new version of StaffCounter agent with new features that allows to better monitor the status of remote employees.
-Now staffcounter agent is able to record the status of Internet Connection, differentiate between true idle time and mouse movers, automatically suspend time recording out of the work hours periods.
+We would like to announce a new version of the StaffCounter agent with new features that allow for better monitor the status of remote employees.
+Now StaffCounter agent is able to record the status of the Internet connection, differentiate between true idle time and mouse movers, and automatically suspend time recording out of the work hours periods.

 We are glad to announce StaffCounter Server (On-Premise) v.6.0 with End-2-End Encryption support.
 With this update, we continue to improve information security features of the product.
 StaffCounter solution is the first employee/computer monitoring system in the world that allows to protect and anonymize employees’ data with the most strong GDPR requirements.
 End-2-End encryption protocol designed in such a way that master encryption key exists only in End-Point computer/device or Web browser of account manager.